-For mixtures containing strong or strong alkali, pH is used as classification criteria (see Table 3.5.33).
-If it contains a corrosive property of 1% or more or serious damage component to the eye, severe damage to the eyes (Category 1), eye irritation (Category 2).
+For mixtures containing strong acid or strong alkali, pH is used as classification criteria (see Table 3.5.33).

+It is classified as Eye category 1 when it contains 1% or more of a corrosive or serious eye damaging ingredient, as Eye category 2 when it contains \geq 3% of an eye irritant ingredient.
 Table 3.5.33 shows the concentration limit for judging whether the mixture method cannot be applied to severe eye damage / eye irritation.

-Table 3.5.33 Concentration of ingredients of a mixture when the additivity approach does not apply. (serious eye damage/eye irritation)
+Table 3.5.33 Concentration of ingredients of a mixture when the additivity approach does not apply, that would trigger classification of the mixture as hazardous to the eye

-Ingredient Concentration Mixture classified as:Eye Acid with $pH \le 2$ $\geq 1 \%$ Category 1 Base with $pH \ge 11.5$ $\geq 1 \%$ Category 1 Serious Eye Damage (Category 1) ingredients ≧1 % Category 1 Other irritant (Category 2), including acids and bases ≧ 3 % Category 2
+(Solida) eje dallage/eje illitation/ Ingredient Concentration Mixture classified as: Eye Acid with $pH \le 2$ $\geq 1 \%$ Category 1 Base with $pH \ge 11.5$ $\geq 1 \%$ Category 1 Serious Eye Damage (Category 1) $\geq 1 \%$ Category 1 ingredients Other irritant (Category 2), including acids and $\geq 3 \%$ Category 2 bases =0 /0 Category 2 concentration to consider, it is judged to be " Classification not possible " whereas if it is lower than the minimum value of the concentration to consider, it is judged to be " Not classified."